wolpi/prim-ftpd/README.md

 You may help translate this app in [hosted weblate](https://hosted.weblate.org/projects/pftpd/pftpd/).

 ## sftp vs scp
-Note: when accessing this app's server via SFTP, it might be necessary for some clients (specific versions of ssh coming with linux distros), to specify option -O.
+Note: when accessing this app's server via scp, it might be necessary for some clients (specific versions of ssh coming with linux distros), to specify option -O.

 ## Permission
 Google introduces more and more restrictions to filesystem access to Android.
 In order to access all